iotaledger/iota-wiki/iota/docs/zebra-iota-edge-sdk/tutorials/track-trace-ledger-api/track-trace-ledger-api-tutorial-101.md

 ]
 ```

-### Obtain a list of the transactions made with a scanning device.
+### Obtain a list of the transactions made with a scanning device

 The API is designed so that it is also possible to know all the transactions that have originated from a particular scanning device.
 For such purpose, a dedicated Stream Channel is also maintained for each scanning device.